HENRY A. RICHMOND FUND TRUST

 - Obtain documentation of your relationship with the family member who is in need of care.
 Scan or take a photo of documentation to upload with the application (PDF or JPG attachments only).

-- Access and fill out the application.
-Submit the completed application with all required documentation AND the W-9 Form.
+- 2023 Application Submit the completed application with all required documentation AND the W-9 Form.
 Submit electronically using Adobe Sign.
-Instructions are available here.
+Scroll up for instructions.

 You are greatly encouraged to email questions to BENEFITS @BUFFALOSCHOOLS.ORG.
 If you do not have access to email, please call 716-816-3754, prompt 1.

 Applications will be reviewed and processed by the Benefits Office within the month they are received.
-Applicants will be forwarded to the Trust Officers no later than the 10th of the following month.
+Applicants will be forwarded to the Trust Officers on/about the 10th of the following month.
 The Trust Officers will review and determine whether all requirements are met, prior to the approval or denial of the monetary award.
-Awards are distributed based on the order that which applications are received and qualified.
+Awards are distributed based on the order in which applications are received and qualified.

 Please note: there is a cap on the total amount awarded each year.
 Applications received after the maximum amount has been paid out will be rejected by the Trust Officers.